10 Tips for K-12 ADA Website Compliance

 People who have motor disabilities (or even people with broken laptop touchpads) navigate websites with their keyboards.
 This is done simply by using the tab and arrow keys to reach a desired destination.
 However, some websites have “menu traps”—menus or pop-ups that cannot be closed without the click of a mouse.
 For someone using tab and arrow keys, a menu trap can make the user experience unsatisfactory and challenging.
 You should be able to tab through a website with little to no issue.

-The WCAG also recommend that clickable buttons and icons be at least 150x150 pixels, about 9mm in each direction.
+The WCAG also recommends that clickable buttons and icons be at least 150x150 pixels, about 9mm in each direction.
 This creates a larger touch area, allowing users with motor disabilities to easily press their desired selection if they have access to a touchpad.

 3. Format Text For Screen Readers